Hayward Housing Element, Climate Action Plan, Safety Element and Environmental Justice Update

 The purpose of the City’s Climate Action Plan (CAP) is to make Hayward a more environmentally and socially sustainable community by equitably reducing greenhouse gas emissions.

-The new, updated CAP will focus on how the City will achieve it’s 2030 greenhouse gas emission target and put the City on a path to carbon neutrality by 2045.
+The new, updated CAP identifies the actions needed to achieve the City’s 2030 greenhouse gas emission target and put the City on a path to carbon neutrality by 2045.
 The previous CAP’s focused on how to achieve the City’s 2020 emission target, which was reached two years early in 2018.

 Previous Climate Action Plans: